The Benefits of Pilates for Men

 Getting started with Pilates

 Pilates can be done on a mat or with specialized equipment.
-Mat Pilates classes tend to focus on core work and require you to support the stabilization of your body.
+Mat Pilates classes, like the 20 minute workout above, tend to focus on core work and require you to support the stabilization of your body.
 Pilates equipment, like the Cadillac or Reformer, gives you a frame to work within that is often more helpful than mat but can be more challenging when springs are added or taken away.
 Working on the equipment can also target and tone specific areas of your body very efficiently.

 If you’re new to Pilates or fitness in general, it can be worthwhile to begin with a private Pilates session to get individualized attention and a more customized Pilates-based fitness program.
 You can also explore Pilates on your own and learn the Pilates basics with a beginners Pilates workout.